networksetcetera/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

     ```sh
     az group create --name $RESOURCE_GROUP --location $LOCATION
     ```
-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to replace the placeholder for the **adminUsername** parameter with the value **Student** in the Building Blocks parameter file:

-    ```sh
-    sed -i.bak1 's/"adminUsername": ""/"adminUsername": "Student"/' ./reference-architectures/virtual-machines/single-vm/parameters/windows/single-vm.json
-    ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to replace the placeholder for the **adminPassword** parameter with the value **Pa55w.rd1234** in the Building Blocks parameter file:

-    ```sh
-    sed -i.bak2 's/"adminPassword": ""/"adminPassword": "Pa55w.rd1234"/' ./reference-architectures/virtual-machines/single-vm/parameters/windows/single-vm.json
-    ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to set the value of the size parameter of the virtual machines to **Standard_D2s_v3** in the Building Blocks parameter file:

-    ```sh
-    sed -i.bak3 's/"Standard_DS1_v2"/"Standard_D2s_v3"/g' ./reference-architectures/virtual-machines/single-vm/parameters/windows/single-vm.json
-    ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to verify that the parameter values were successfully changed in the Building Blocks parameter file:

-    ```sh
-    cat ./reference-architectures/virtual-machines/single-vm/parameters/windows/single-vm.json
-    ```

 1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to deploy a Windows Server 2016 Azure VM by using the Azure Building Blocks: